Rickets: Supplementation

 Sufficient vitamin D levels can also be achieved through dietary supplementation and/or exposure to sunlight.
 Vitamin D_{3} (cholecalciferol) is the preferred form since it is more readily absorbed than vitamin D_{2}.
 Most dermatologists recommend vitamin D supplementation as an alternative to unprotected ultraviolet exposure due to the increased risk of skin cancer associated with sun exposure.
 Endogenous production with full-body exposure to sunlight is approximately 250 μg (10,000 IU) per day.

 According to the American Academy of Pediatrics (AAP), all infants, including those who are exclusively breast-fed, may need vitamin D supplementation until they start drinking at least 17 USfloz of vitamin D-fortified milk or formula a day.

 Despite this recommendation, a recent Cochrane systematic review has found limited evidence that vitamin D plus calcium, or calcium alone, compared to vitamin D, improves healing in children with nutritional rickets.

 Surgery

-Occasionally, surgery is needed to correct severe and persistent deformities of the lower limbs, especially around the knees, namely genu varum and genu valgum.
+Notably, following healing of nutritional rickets, knee deformities such as genu varum and genu valgum deformities may undergo spontaneous resolution, particularly among younger children below 8 years and those with modest deformities.
+This is also known as deformity remodeling.
+Therefore, it is advisable to allow time for spontaneous deformity correction before considering any surgical correction.
+In severe, persistent, and late-presenting deformities of the lower limbs, including genu varum and genu valgum, surgery may be indicated.
 Surgical correction of rachitic deformities can be achieved through osteotomies or guided growth surgery.
 Guided growth surgery has almost replaced the use of corrective osteotomies.
-The functional results of guided growth surgery in children with rickets are satisfactory.
 While bone osteotomies work through acute/immediate correction of the limb deformity, guided growth works through gradual correction.